News of Interest.TV

 A Summary of the Secret Society the “Illuminati,” Drawn from the Works of Henry Makow

-This article is a detailed summary of the history of the occultic secret society known as the “Illuminati,” which has membership of the most powerful bankers, politicians, and media on the planet.
+This article is a detailed summary of the history of the occultic secret society known as the “Illuminati,” that has membership of the most powerful bankers, politicians, and media on the planet.
 Information is drawn from Henry Makow’s books “Illuminati: The Cult that Hijacked the World” (2009) and its sequel “Illuminati 2: Deceit and Seduction” (2010), which are compilations of many short essays which Makow has previously published.
 The information in this article is extracted from the books and meshed together in a “timeline” format that does not follow the original structure of the information in the books.

-A Summary of the Book <em>“The Shadows of Power”</em>
+A Summary of the Book “The Shadows of Power: The Council on Foreign Relations and the American Decline”

-A Summary of the Book <em>“None Dare Call it Conspiracy”</em>
+A Summary of the Book “None Dare Call it Conspiracy”

-“None Dare Call it Conspiracy” by Gary Allen and Larry Abraham is a book of great importance, having upset the ruling Western political Establishment by exposing much of their secretive underlying history and agendas that control the political processes of the United States and much of the rest of the world.
-The book was light-years ahead of it’s time when it was published in 1971.
-The information in this book is surprising and can even seem far-fetched to the uninitiated, however the information is accurate and well documented.
+”None Dare Call it Conspiracy” by Gary Allen and Larry Abraham is a book of great importance, having upset the ruling Western political Establishment by exposing much of their secretive underlying history and agendas that control the political processes of the United States and much of the rest of the world.
+The book was light-years ahead of its time when it was published in 1971.
+The information in the book is surprising and it can even seem far-fetched to the uninitiated, however the information is accurate and well documented.

 politics